Is it possible to get COVID-19 from having sex?

 - If your partner shows any symptoms of COVID-19, do not have sex with them until they receive an official diagnosis.

 - Be sure to wash your hands thoroughly before and after having sex.

 - Using condoms and dental dams can help lower the risk of COVID-19 and STDs.

 - Disinfect the place where you had sex.

 - Make sure that any sex toys you and your partner use are clean before using them.

 - If you are the one showing any symptoms, isolate yourself until you can be certain that you are no longer sick.

 - Video calls or sexting are safe options to avoid physical contact.

-Always remember to follow the basic guidelines when it comes to COVID-19.
+Always remember to follow the basic guidelines when it comes to COVID and safe sex.
 By lowering your risk of being infected, you are protecting both you and your partner from the disease.
 It is always important to practice safe sex, and to be extra careful as the COVID-19 pandemic continues.